Scattering Amplitudes For All Masses and Spins: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Zvi Bern, Rutger Boels, Nathaniel Craig, Lance Dixon and David Kosower for interesting discussions and detailed comments on the draft.
+We also thank Ming-Zhi Chung, Neil Christensen and Alexander Ochirov for comments for the revised version of the draft.
+We would especially like to thank the referee's tremendous effort in carefully working through the manuscript, giving us valuable feed backs.
 The work of NAH is supported by the DOE under grant DOE DE-SC0009988.
 Y-t Huang is supported by MoST grant 106-2628-M-002 -012 -MY3.
 Y-t Huang would like to thank the Institute for Advanced Study for its hospitality during the completion of this work.
 T.-C. Huang is supported by the Orr Fellowship.